This Is What “Never Settle for Mediocrity” Gets Wrong

 - An inability to enjoy life as it is right now

-None of those are signs of healthy ambition — they’re signs that something has become unbalanced.
+None of those are signs of healthy ambition—they’re signs that something has fallen out of balance.

-The healthiest version of ambition isn’t self-rejection or relentless pressure.
-It’s intentional growth rooted in self-awareness.
+The healthiest form of ambition isn’t self-rejection or relentless pressure.
+It’s intentional growth grounded in self-awareness.

 Because the goal of life isn’t to endlessly prove your worth through achievement.